craftingcity/The-Known-World/Gudeliva.md

 		- Touchy Subjects?
 	- How will we be eating?
 		- I can hunt, but food is hard to come by usually
+		- Pathing may lead us through some settlements
 	- How will we be traveling?
 		- I can walk, and I have gear to navigate vertically
 	- Where are we headed?